Lindsey Wilson University: Basketball

 The men's basketball team has made eleven National Championship appearances in its history, and boasts three Mid-South Conference Championship wins in 2005, 2012, and 2013.
 In the 2012–2013 season, the men's basketball team reached the highest ranking in team history at number 3, won the regular season conference title, and hoisted a 26–4 record.

 The men's head coach Paul Peck was awarded NAIA National Coach of the Year for his 2011–2012 season.
-Peck has also been named Mid-South Conference Coach of the Year five times in his career at Lindsey Wilson College.
+Peck has also been named Mid-South Conference Coach of the Year five times in his career at Lindsey Wilson University.
 The men's team has produced ten NAIA All-American athletes, and five honorable mentions.

 Since its start in 1987 Lindsey Wilson's women's basketball team has made ten National Championship appearances, and has won two Mid-South Conference Championship titles.
 In its history the women's team boasts seven NAIA All-Americans, and seven honorable mentions.